How to Get a Business Valuation: Complete Hiring Guide

 How do I prepare and what red flags should I avoid?

-How much should I expect to pay and what affects costs?
+How much should I expect to pay?

+Valuation costs depend on company size, complexity, industry, and report requirements.
 The following table summarizes typical ranges:

 Valuation Type Cost Range Timeline Key Cost Drivers